zchee/golang-wiki/Mobile.md

 to help you with the build and the binding process.
 Go get gomobile and initialize it to install the required toolchain.

-On Mac OSX, you will need to have
+On OS X, you will need to have
 [Xcode Command Line Tools](https://developer.apple.com/downloads/) installed.